amybok/COMP90041-2022Sem2Final/README.md

 Final project for COMP90041 - Semester 2 2022

-A HR system that matches applicants with jobs using predefined comparing methods.
+This project is a Command-Line Interface (CLI) HR system that matches applicants with jobs using predefined comparison methods.
+It allows applicants to submit applications and apply to jobs, while HR can manage job listings, filter applications, and select suitable candidates.

+## Features
-Applicant can input applications and select jobs to apply to.
+- **Applicant Side**: Submit applications and apply to available jobs.

-HR can load jobs and select suitable applicant or view based on filter of applications.
+- **HR Side**: Load job listings, filter applications, and select suitable candidates based on custom comparators.

-Comparisons are implemented through custom comparator.
-Applicants can be ranked using comparator.

-HR Assistant contains multiple interfaces (menu) for different user, call through role flag
+- **Comparators**: Applicants are ranked using custom comparator classes (e.g., by degree, name, or WAM).

+## Installation

+1. Clone this repository.
+2. Compile the Java classes using `javac`.
+3. Run the application using the `java` command.

 ![final](https://user-images.githubusercontent.com/119104583/204168444-d7a813b5-ac1c-41ec-8868-82f2ffb05143.png)